chaintope/tapyrus-signer/doc/setup.md

 The following steps can be summarized like this:
 * Generate and distribute Block VSSs for all each signer.
 * By the distribution, you would collect Block VSSs for you from each other signer and yourself.
-* Generate Local Signature by the collected Block VSSs and Node secret share.
+* Generate Local signature by the collected Block VSSs and Node secret share.
-* Share the Local Signature with all other signers.
+* Share the Local signature with all other signers.
-* Compute final signature for the block from all collected Local Signatures.
+* Compute final signature for the block from all collected Local signatures.

 ### Step 1.
 Generate Block VSSs.